cityofaustin/atd-knack-signs-markings/README.md

 Working from a test instance of the Signs & Markings Knack application, update `production` in the `url` variable in `loadIframeMapMessenger()` to the name of your branch.

-To start the React app, you can run:
+To start the React app, start the proxy by running:

 ### `npm run proxy`

+and then, in a separate tab or terminal, start the React app by running:

+### `npm start`

 The proxy is necessary for the iFrame messages to push back and forth between the React app and Knack.